-There are lots of ways to cook your Thanksgiving turkey: smoke it, fry it, spatchcock it.
-But a traditional roast turkey is probably the most common option — and perfectly delicious when you do it right.
-For the best Thanksgiving turkey, you should be brining your bird.
+There are lots of ways to cook your Thanksgiving turkey, from smoking to frying to spatchcocking.
+But a traditional roast turkey is probably the most common option — and perfectly delicious when done right.
+For the best Thanksgiving turkey, though, you gotta brine that bird before roasting.

-So here’s how to brine turkey (and why you should), including both wet brine and dry brine options.
+Here’s how to brine turkey (and why you should), including both wet and dry brining techniques.

-Simply put, it’s letting something soak in a salted solution (usually with sugar and other seasonings, though specific ingredients vary) for at least several hours to allow the mixture to penetrate the meat.
-The technique can be applied to things like tofu—and, of course, pickles are brined—but most often it’s used for meat, from chicken to pork chops.
+Brining means letting something soak in a salted solution (usually with sugar and other seasonings, though ingredients vary) for several hours.
+This allows the mixture to penetrate the meat.

 What’s the point of brining?

-When it comes to meat, brining flavors it far more deeply than a mere surface sprinkling of salt and spices can, and also ensures a juicy, tender texture (as long as you don’t egregiously overcook the bird or other protein—or leave the meat in the brine too long).
+Even with the hours-long cooking time turkey usually requires, brining ensures a juicy, tender texture (as long as you don’t overcook the bird or leave the meat in the brine too long).

-Yes!
-You can turn out a fine roast turkey without brining (as long as you season it well and baste it or drape it with butter-soaked cheesecloth — or bacon — for most of the cook time), but a brined turkey is widely considered best, both in terms of flavor and texture.
+You can turn out a fine roast turkey without brining, as long as you season it well and baste it.
+(Draping it with butter-soaked cheesecloth — or, even better, bacon — for most of the cooking time can help.)
+But a brined turkey is widely considered a world-beater in terms of flavor and texture.

-Brining turkey will benefit it even if you’re not roasting but are grilling, smoking, or frying it instead.
-That is, if you brine it correctly — not too long, and not with too much salt.
-More on that below.
+Brining turkey will benefit it even if you’re not roasting.
+This method also works for grilling, smoking, or frying.
+That is, if you brine your turkey correctly — not for too long, and not with too much salt.

 You have two options: wet brine or dry brine.
-A wet brine is the classic method, but it does require a bit more work, and enough space to store not only the bird but the gallons of liquid it’ll be chilling in.
+A wet brine is the classic method that requires a bit more work and enough space to store not only the bird but the gallons of liquid it’ll be chilling in.

-Whichever method you choose, be sure you’ve completely defrosted the turkey first.
+Whichever method you choose, be sure to completely defrost the turkey first.
 Also, remove the giblets and neck from the thawed turkey.
-(Save the neck for gravy, and the giblets for stuffing if you’re a fan; if you’d rather pass, at least cook them up for your cat or dog if you have one.)
+(Save the neck for gravy and the giblets for stuffing if you’re a fan.
+Or, if you’d rather pass, at least cook them up for your cat or doggo.)

-After patting your brined bird dry and allowing it to rest at room temperature for a little while to guard against that dreadful flabby skin, you can proceed to cook it however you like: roast it, smoke it, fry it.
-Brining benefits the turkey no matter which cooking method you choose (except, okay, maybe unnecessary if you sous vide it).
+After patting your brined bird dry and allowing it to rest at room temperature for a little while (to guard against that dreadful flabby skin), you can cook it however you like.